By WILLIAM FRANCIS

 If you have been accused of DUI, chance are you have never been in trouble with the law.
 You may believe you have no choice but to plead guilty.

-It makes sense to talk to a criminal defense specialist, with experience defending persons who have been charged with DUI.
+It makes sense to talk to a criminal defense specialist with experience defending persons who have been charged with DUI.
 The criminal justice system encourages people who have no experience in the law to make mistakes.
 Nice people are usually at a severe disadvantage.

 It's normal for anyone to feel remorse, confusion and embarrassment after getting a DUI or being charged with any other crime.
 But it is a mistake to go to court and plead guilty or enter a diversion program at your first court appearance.

-DUI evidence often includes testimony about psychomotor tests, chemistry, biology, pharmacology, toxicology and various other fields.
+DUI evidence often includes testimony about psychomotor abilities, chemistry, biology, pharmacology, toxicology, and various other fields.
 The reliability of this evidence often depends on standards and procedures of government-operated crime labs, but these are subject to criticisms among scientists who are not employed by law enforcement agencies.
 Police are not scientists, yet generally they are allowed to testify that their procedures, along with their opinions, are based on science.
 They are trained to claim the authority of scientists when they testify at trials.

 With this experience and training, it is almost always impossible for an unrepresented person to prevail against the police.
 However, in the jury selection process, and continuing through the opening statements, cross-examination of the police officer, and closing arguments, an attorney can show a jury the weaknesses in the state's case.